Last Updated on December 15, 2020.

 The holidays are right around the corner, and you’re probably eyeing the perfect gifts for your little ones.
 Maybe your children are already compiling extensive lists of wants and wishes.
 But what about the toys they already have?
 Are you overwhelmed by the number of toys already cluttering your home?
-You can purge toys now!
-Here are 7 easy steps to stop drowning in toys before the holidays arrive.
+You can downsize toys now!
+Here are 7 easy steps on how to purge toys before the holidays arrive.

 Before You Begin